Mrinal12324/Mrinal12324/README.md

 ## Hi there 👋

 - 🔭 I’m currently working on ...
-Model Creation
+Impro==ving Skills and Knowledge
-- 🌱 I’m currently learning ...
-Machine learning
+- 🌱 I’m currently a Developer
-- 👯 I’m looking to collaborate on ...
-A.I.
+- 👯 I’m looking to collaborate on Open AI and much more :)
-- 🤔 I’m looking for help with ...
-Professional Guidence
+- 🤔 I’m looking for help with people whom I can gain some kind of Knowledge and team building.
-- 💬 Ask me about ...
-Any advices :)
+- 💬 Ask me about ... advices on 🧑‍💻
-- 📫 How to reach me: ...
+- 📫 How to reach me:
-- ⚡ Fun fact: ...
-Nothing
+- ⚡ Fun fact: Blockchain is Booming !!

 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=Mrinal12324&show_icons=true&theme=jolly)